 The Climate, Community and Biodiversity Standards (CCB Standards) evaluate land management projects from the early stages of development through implementation.
-The CCB Standards were developed by the CCBA and have been managed by the VCS since November 2014.
+The CCB Standards were developed by the CCBA and have been managed by the Verra since November 2014.
 The CCB Standards foster the integration of best-practice and multiple-benefit approaches into project design and implementation.
 The CCB Standards:

 - Identify projects that simultaneously address climate change, support local communities and smallholders, and conserve biodiversity.

 - Promote excellence and innovation in project design and implementation.